nytimes/objective-c-style-guide/README.md

 ## Literals

 `NSString`, `NSDictionary`, `NSArray`, and `NSNumber` literals should be used whenever creating immutable instances of those objects.
-Pay special care that `nil` values not be passed into `NSArray` and `NSDictionary` literals, as this will cause a crash.
+Pay special care that `nil` values cannot be passed into `NSArray` and `NSDictionary` literals, as this will cause a crash.

 **For example:**